Grandfather to plead guilty in toddler’s cruise ship death

-(AP) — An Indiana man who was holding his granddaughter before she fell from a cruise ship window and plunged to her death in Puerto Rico says he’s agreed to a plea deal.
+INDIANAPOLIS (AP) — An Indiana man who was holding his granddaughter before she fell from a cruise ship window and plunged to her death in Puerto Rico has agreed to a plea deal.

 Salvatore Anello says he wants to “help end part of this nightmare.”